waleedalmutiry/EpiILMCT/README.md

 ## Features
 ### Simulation
 #### Contact network
-Different types of undirected unweighted contact networks can be generated through the function "contactnet".
+Different types of undirected unweighted contact networks can be generated through the function **_contactnet_**.
 This function function has a 'type' option to specify the type of network to be used.
 It has three available options ("powerlaw", "Cauchy", and "random") for the network model, where the first two options simulate spatial contact networks in which the probability of connections between individuals are based on required XY coordinate input.
 The output of this function is stored as an object of class 'contactnet'.
 Also, an S3 method plot function is introduced which uses this object as its input to provide a fancy plot of the contact network.

 ```s
 library(EpiILMCT)